slipperyduckza/CUTEMONITOR/README.md

 - Added GPU processor and memory usage and GPU Temperature Monitor
 - Clean, responsive GUI built with Iced

+## Recent Changes (v0.1.3)

+- Changed application launch to require admin privileges for CPU temperature monitoring rather than a relaunch button due to inconsistency problems
+- Application icon has been integrated

 ## Requirements

 - Windows 10/11